Skip to Main Content

 Whether you’re trying to attract new patients or trying to get existing patients to come back, their impression of you during the decision stage plays a critical role in repeat business.
 Here’s why:

 For first time visits: Obviously, you want to represent your clinic in a way that wins business to begin with.
-But if you can impress people before they even walk through the door — with things like online registration, mobile technology, and even in-depth blogs — you’re setting a good tone for the entire visit.
+But if you can impress people before they even walk through the door — with things like online registration, mobile technology, and even in-depth blogs answering their immediate questions — you’re setting a good tone for the entire visit.
 The happier a patient is when they see the provider, the easier it is for the provider to deliver a great experience.
 Your first impression will influence the last impression — make them want to choose you again.

 For existing patients: No matter what services you provide, some patients just won’t need to see you again for a while.
 The longer it takes, the more likely they are to forget your name.
 But if your ad or listing appears in their online search, that can be the reminder they need to see you when they need urgent care.